The foremost Panchamukhi Hanuman kshetra

 Legand of Panchamukhi

-On a fine day Guru Raghavendra was blessed by Sri Anjaneya by appearing before him in a unique form.
+On a fine day, Guru Raghavendra was blessed by Sri Anjaneya by appearing before him in a unique form.
 Sri Anjaneya revealed himself with five faces ‘pancha-mukha’.
-The five faces of the Lord were those of Hanuman, Hayagriva, Narasimha, Garuda and Varaha.
-The form in which Lord appeared before him had been carved in the cave and even today the poojas are conducted to this murti.
+The five faces of the Lord were those of Hanuman, Hayagriva, Narasimha, Garuda, and Varaha.
+The form in which the Lord appeared before him had been carved in the cave and even today the poojas are conducted to this murti.

 Legand of Panchamukha Hanuman

-In the war fought between Sri Rama and Ravana, Ravana had used all foul methods to conquer Sri Rama.
-He requested his step brother Mahiravana, the king of Pathala Loka, to help him in the war.
+In the war fought between Sri Rama and Ravana, Ravana used all foul methods to conquer Sri Rama.
+He requested his stepbrother Mahiravana, the king of Pathala Loka, to help him in the war.
 Mahiravana came in the disguise of Vibishana to Sri Anjaneya who was guarding Sri Rama and Lakshmana.
-He made Hanuman believe that he is Vibishana and took charge of protecting Sri Rama and Lakshmana from Ravana the mayavi.
+He made Hanuman believe that he was Vibishana and took charge of protecting Sri Rama and Lakshmana from Ravana the mayavi.

 The Panchamukhi

 The darshan that Guru Raghavendra had of Sri Hanuman was when Sri Hanuman was a pancha mukhi.
-This place has now been named Panchamukhi Kshetra and is place of worship.
+This place has now been named Panchamukhi Kshetra and is the place of worship.
 The prayers and poojas are conducted regularly in this place to the Sri Panchamukhi Hanuman.
-One of the priests of the earlier years by name Sri Anantacharya had installed idols of Rudradevuru, Ganapati and Naga.
-Ash – from the various homams that are performed in the temple – is the only Prasad offered .
+One of the priests of the earlier years by the name Sri Anantacharya had installed idols of Rudradevuru, Ganapati, and Naga.
+Ash – from the various homams that are performed in the temple – is the only Prasad offered.

 The Cave temple and surroundings

 The cave temple is surrounded by unique rock formations.
-There is a “bed and pillow” formation besides a “vimanam” [plane like] formed naturally by rocks.
-Near the ‘dwaja stambam’ there is a stone mace which it is said belonging to Sri Hanuman.
+There is a “bed and pillow” formation beside a “vimanam” [plane like] formed naturally by rocks.
+Near the ‘dwaja stambam’ there is a stone mace that is said to belong to Sri Hanuman.
 Beside the mace is a small shrine for ‘paduka’ of Sri Anjaneya [Hanuman] where a pair of footwear is kept.
-About five hundred metres away from the main cave temple on the northern side is the shrine for the grama devatha, Yarakalamma.
-It is customary to visit this temple also while visiting the panchamukhi temple - it is believed that the pilgrimage is not complete without visiting Yarakalamma.
+About five hundred meters away from the main cave temple on the northern side is the shrine for the grama devatha, Yarakalamma.
+It is customary to visit this temple also while visiting the Panchamukhi temple - it is believed that the pilgrimage is not complete without visiting Yarakalamma.

 Experience

-Guru Raghavendra had medidated for twelve years at this khetra and was blessed by Sri Anjaneya and Sri Venkateswara and Sri Lakshmi and installed pancha-mukha Anjaneya.
-Such is the santity of this khetra, prayer of the devotee is sure to be fruitful.
+Guru Raghavendra had meditated for twelve years at this khetra and was blessed by Sri Anjaneya Sri Venkateswara and Sri Lakshmi and installed pancha-mukha Anjaneya.
+Such is the sanctity of this khetra, the prayer of the devotee is sure to be fruitful.

 Revised 01.02.2019